SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 There is still plenty of work left to do and items to work on.
 Here is a list of some of the items.
 This may also serve as a possible wishlist in the future:
 - Celsius: So far I have only tested this with Farhenheit.
 I plan to also test Celsius but haven't had a chance to do so.
 From working with the code, I suspect that there **will** be issues found here.
 - Additional SmartApps for things like Mode changes, etc.
+- Need to test the setting of the holdType at the individual thermostats to override the value set at the SmartApp level.
+(It should be working but has not been fully tested.)

 ## Contributors